Vargos98/shop-jacket/README.md

 ## Project Description
-The project involves replicating a design from Dribbble, emphasizing the following:
+The project involves replicating a design from Pintrest, emphasizing the following:
 - Accurate reproduction of the visual design
-- Responsive layout using CSS Grid
+- Responsive layout using CSS Flexbox
 - Clean and organized code

 ## Features
 - Responsive design that works on different screen sizes
-- Usage of CSS Grid for layout management
+- Usage of CSS Flexbox for layout management
 - Semantic HTML5 elements for better accessibility and SEO

 ## Technologies Used